Good Hotel Guide Review

-bar, restaurant, free Wi-Fi, in-room TV (Freeview), small beer garden, unsuitable for disabled.
+bar, 2 restaurant areas, private party facilities (16 covers), in-room TV (Freeview), bar and restaurant terrace, small beer garden, unsuitable for disabled.

 ‘quiet’ in bar and restaurant.